 How to Prepare for Rain On Your Wedding Day

-So while we know that rain on a wedding day is supposed to be good luck, you might not be too excited about everything getting soggy.
+While we know that rain on a wedding day is supposed to be good luck, you might not be too excited about everything getting soggy.
 As a Calgary wedding photographer I have certainly photographed my share of wedding days with rain, but all have turned out gorgeous!
 Though rain all day isn’t the most ideal situation, taking the time to prepare will allow you to enjoy the day more fully and focus on what’s most important – getting married!

 1. Have a back up location